-Finally Star Wars Day again: the unofficial day of action for George Lucas' sci-fantasy epic has been celebrated for a long time, since 2011 even with an organized accompanying program.
-However, the first references to the motto "May the Fourth be with you" are much longer.
-So what to do on Star Wars Day?
-Play board games, for example - at best titles based on the franchise.
+Finally Star Wars Day again: the unofficial day of action for George Lucas' sci-fantasy epic has been celebrated for a long time, and since 2011 even with an organized accompanying program.
+However, the first references to the motto “May the Fourth be with you” have been around for much longer.
+So what should you do?
+Star Wars-Day?
+For example, play board games - ideally titles based on the franchise.
 We present 5 good Star Wars board games below.

 Star Wars is a phenomenon that hasn't lost much of its appeal since its debut in 1977 with A New Hope - then simply called Star Wars.
 Yes, fans of the old school criticize the modern trilogies, but the films about the new generation of heroes have nevertheless attracted millions of people to the cinema.
 And brand owner Disney never tires of taking over the franchise in order to keep telling new stories, quite a few of the new formats have become really good.
 The fact that Star Wars has long since found its way from the screen to the home playroom is not least due to the countless narrative possibilities that the franchise offers for the gaming sector.
 There are video games, and of course board games as well.
 You will find five good Star Wars board games below - expressly not in any order of rank.

 Star Wars: Legion